Last updated on January 17, 2023

 Animate Library | Illustration by Raymond Swanland

-We’ve talked about a lot of different ways to play MTG (especially Commander) but this time we’re gonna talk about something a bit different: drafting.
-It shouldn’t be a surprise that we love drafting here at Draftsim.
-We’ll go a bit deeper today and talk about drafting in different forms, on different platforms, and go over some key points you should know to get better at it.
+You have a lot of different ways to play MTG (especially Commander) but this time you’re gonna learn about something a bit different: drafting.
+It shouldn’t be a surprise that the team loves drafting here at Draftsim.
+I’ll go a bit deeper today and talk about drafting in different forms, on different platforms, and go over some key points you should know to get better at it.

 Drafting: The Basics